fairandaffordable/fairandaffordable.github.io/mutual.md

 menubar: example_menu
 ---

-The local reimbursement application procedures in each of the partnering FaAP countries are introduced below.
+The local reimbursement application procedures in each of the partnering FaAP countries are introduced below to facilitate cooperation between countries.

 ### Czech Republic